This Poet's Corner

 “Gracious it had better be!

-It was so expensive and all, you know?”
+It was expensive enough, you know?”

 __________________________________________________________